Al-x22/examtest/README.md

-# ESI2023 - An exam example
+# ESI - An exam example

 ## 	Clone the repository: